Lionsberg/lionsberg-wiki/Lionsberg Community Information/Project Proposals/Education Stipend.md

 # Education Stipend
+What other information would help you consider this proposal?
+This is a work in progress and will be revised unexpectedly and often.

 ## Need
 Our lives are emmersed in all kinds of invisible hierarchies.
 New ones are constantly being added.